UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 Table 4.
 Sample mean, max and min of PM2.5 per month

-As seen in table 1 and 2, there are variations in the PM2.5 levels across the month and year.
+As seen in Table 3 and 4, there are variations in the PM2.5 levels across the years and months.
+Looking at the statistic trends for years, 2016 had the lowest mean, yet highest max; 2015 had the lowest max value but its mean was same as 2013.
 The mean PM2.5 level is generally at the lowest in August and September.
-Looking at the statistic trends for years, 2016 had the lowest mean, yet highest max; 2015 had the lowest max value but its mean was same as 2013.
-We couldn’t tell a significant differences among these statistical summary values to answer the main question, hence we’d perform further data wrangling and exploration to find out more representative characteristics of our data.
+There are no significant differences among these statistical summary values to answer the main question.
+As such, we will perform further data wrangling and exploration to find out more representative characteristics of our data.

 ## Data Wrangling